 From the towering Masai giraffe, to the tiny poison dart frog, the Virginia Zoo is home to more than 700 of our furry, feathered and scaly animal friends, not to mention countless plants as well.
 Our plants and animals include exotic representatives from Africa, Asia, Australia, North America and more.
-Come spend a day with us exploring the animal kingdom and the plants that surround it.
+Come spend the day with us exploring the animal kingdom and the plants that surround it.

 Venture to Africa-Okavango Delta, home to a spectacular collection of scenic landscapes and impressive creatures, big and small.
 Animals such as rhinos, giraffes, lions, tortoises, cheetahs and many more can be found here all year round.
 Be sure to travel to the Africa-Okavango Delta on your next visit at the Zoo!